zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the NTP protocol.

-   :u: The connection record describing the corresponding UDP flow.
+   :c: The connection record describing the corresponding UDP flow.

+   :is_orig: True if the message was sent by the originator.

    :msg: The parsed NTP message.

-   :excess: The raw bytes of any optional parts of the NTP packet.
-Zeek does not
-           further parse any optional fields.

-   .. zeek:see:: ntp_session_timeout

-   .. todo:: Zeek's current default configuration does not activate the protocol
-      analyzer that generates this event; the corresponding script has not yet been ported.
-To still enable this event, one needs to register a port for it or add a DPD payload signature.

 Zeek::PIA
 ---------